inyokaproject/inyoka-legacy/docs/installation.rst

 Database and other things
 =========================

-We are now ready to enter the virtual environment (assumed we are located in ``inyoka-dev/inyoka``)::
+We are now ready to enter the virtual environment (assumed you are located in ``inyoka-dev/inyoka``)::

     . ../bin/activate